Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 Health and Safety

 - Travel insurance: Essential.
 Make sure your policy covers skiing, altitude sickness, and medical evacuation.
 Many standard travel policies exclude winter sports — buy a policy that explicitly includes them.
+Check the small print: some "winter sports" policies exclude off-piste activity.

 - Medical facilities: Major resorts have on-mountain medical stations.
 Santiago and Buenos Aires have excellent hospitals.
 Bariloche has adequate medical facilities.
 More remote resorts (Las Lenas, Cerro Castor) have basic medical support — serious injuries require evacuation.

 - Food safety: No significant concerns at any of the resorts or major towns.
-Eat freely.

 A Suggested One-Week Itinerary